marcellbld/ticket-to-ride/README.md

 ## Demo
 [Try the app](https://mb-ticket-to-ride.herokuapp.com)
-> :warning:
-> You may wait a few seconds because of Heroku
+> :warning: Please be aware that this demo is hosted on a low performance service - delays and interruptions may occur.